typestack/class-validator/README.md

 }
 ```

-> It's highly advised to enable on `forbidUnknownValues` what prevent unknown objects to pass validation.
+> It's highly advised to set `forbidUnknownValues: true` as it will prevent unknown objects from passing validation.

 ## Validation errors

-`validate` method returns you an array of `ValidationError` objects.
+The `validate` method returns an array of `ValidationError` objects.
 Each `ValidationError` is:

 ```typescript
 {